miracle2k/android2po/README.rst

   the reference version of the translations.

-* The ``values-XX/strings.xml`` files are fully generated based on your ``.po`` files, should not be modified manually.
+* The ``values-XX/strings.xml`` files are fully generated based on your ``.po`` files, and should not be modified manually.

-Aside from your authority strings.xml file, you usually will want to keep your file .po files in source control; The generated language-specific ``strings.xml`` files then contain no additional information, and do not need to be source controlled, though you are free to if you like.
+Aside from your authority strings.xml file, you usually will want to keep your .po files in source control; The generated language-specific ``strings.xml`` files then contain no additional information, and do not need to be source controlled, though you are free to if you like.

 The environment
 ~~~~~~~~~~~~~~~

-Two be able to run, the script necessarily needs to know about two
+To be able to run, the script necessarily needs to know about two
 filesystem locations: The directory where your Android resources are
 located, and the directory where the gettext .po files should be stored: